Diamonds in the Ruff

 If your dog is a hoarding case survivor, a feral rescue, or long time shelter alumni, after discussing your unique situation, we may recommend private consultations to help you build a relationship with your dog before enrolling him in a group class.
 When he's ready, you may progress to private lessons in the training room, with no other dogs or families.
 When he's happy to work there, perhaps a small class to build his confidence around others a little at a time.
 Private trainers are ready to help you.

 For many dogs who suffer from severe anxiety, medications and calming supplements can help.
 Talk to your veterinarian!
 They can help you explore ways to help you and your dog find relief from debilitating anxiety.
-For more extreme cases, contact Dr. Leticia Fanucchi at Washington State University in Pullman, WA.
+For more extreme cases, you may need the help of a board certified Veterinary Behaviorist.
+(Please note: not everyone who calls themselves a "Behaviorist" is one!
+And if they call themselves a "behavioralist" they definitely aren't.)

 More resources for your shy or fearful dog: